caracal-pipeline/caracal-docs/sphinx/manual/workers/flag/index.rst

   *{"target", "calibrators"}*, *optional*, *default = calibrators*

   Fields that should be flagged.
 It can be set to either 'target' or 'calibrators' (i.e., all calibrators) as defined in the obsconf worker.
-Note that this selection is ignored -- i.e., all fields in the selected .MS file(s) are flagged -- in the flagging step 'flag_mask' (see below).
+Note that this selection is ignored -- i.e., all fields in the selected .MS file(s) are flagged -- in the flagging steps 'flag_mask' and 'flag_Urange' (see below).
 If a user wants to only flag a subset of the calibrators the selection can be further refined using 'calfields' below.
 The value of 'field' is also used to compose the name of the .MS file(s) that should be flagged, as explained in 'label_in' below.